sgcrypt/sgcrypt.github.io/about.md

 permalink: /about/
 ---

-The talks are held at COM3-01-21 Seminar Room 12.
+The talks are held at COM3-01-21 (aka Seminar Room 12), level 1.
+On the map below, it's the yellow room at the top left.

 ![map](COM3_01.webp)

 Directions to COM3 are [here](https://www.comp.nus.edu.sg/about/getting-here/).
-For most folks, the easiest to NUS COM3 would be via MRT:
+For most folks, the easiest would be via MRT:

 * Take the MRT to Kent Ridge MRT Station (CC24):
 * Take Exit A from the station and walk to the bus stop opposite Kent Ridge MRT